History of Korean idols: 1930–70: Early vocal groups

-In the 1930s and the 1950s, the earliest mainstream Korean idols consisted of vocal groups that sang and performed at the same time.
+In the 1930s through the 1950s, the earliest mainstream Korean idols consisted of vocal groups that sang and performed at the same time.
 One of the first girl groups was the Jeogori Sisters, who debuted around 1939, while one of the first boy groups to debut was the Arirang Boys.
 The first idols to go abroad were The Kim Sisters, a three-member girl group that performed in the U.S. and South Korea from the 1950s to the 1970s.
 With the success of The Kim Sisters, a number of "sisters-type" girl bands started to rise in popularity, including the Silver Bell Sisters (1954), Hyun Sisters (mid-1950s), Jung Sisters (mid-1950s), Lee Sisters (1962), Lily Sisters (1969), Bunny Girls (1971), and National Treasure Sisters (1981).
 However, these groups differed from the concept of idol groups associated with the Korean Wave and K-pop.